Ham Radio and Trail Running |

 |

 A ham radio walkie talkie can make a difference if you are lost or injured on trails in our local mountains - it has many times at the Angeles Crest 100 mile trail race.
 Ham radios have much much better coverage than license free FRS walkie talkies and can operate through mountain top repeaters - Ive talked from Catalina to Arcadia while doing the Avalon 50.
 Cell phones do not work in much of the mountains or immediately after earthquakes and other disasters - ham radio is the first line of emergency communications.
 This was quoted from this web page in the "Why Ultras Need Ham Radio" article in Ultrarunning Magazine.
 If race sweeps have a ham walkie talkie, they can immediately summon help rather than wait until the word gets passed down by a runner to the next aid station.
 Runners can also radio ahead before they reach their crew to tell them exactly what to have ready and waste less time in the aid stations.
 Ham radio clubs often provide race communications at trail race aid stations.
 If you are entered into an event, you can find their set up at the start line and ask them what frequency to set into your walkie talkie.
 If you are lost, snake bit, injured, etc., while on a training run in our local mountains, a call on your ham walkie talkie can get help coming right away.
 If working an aid station, you as a runner and a ham can best communicate the needs of that aid station to the event organization than a non-runner ham - We can really use you at the Mt.
 Wilson Trail Race, Angeles National Forest 25K/50K/60K trail race and AC100 for sweeping, back up communications for SAR, aid station communications, trail marking and take down.
-Radio's - I most always have my walkie talkie clipped on my belt pack or Camelback when I do a trail run or bike - it only weights 8oz and the batteries last over 8 hours on a charge.
-This HT transmits on two of the most popular VHF and UHF ham bands with the highest number of mountain top repeaters and links- 2 meters and 70cm and 127 programable memory channels.
-But best of all, it has two receivers in it that cover from FM broadcast, marine, weather, SAR, police, fire, FRS, all the way to 520 MHz - perfect for emergencies.
-Cost is as low as about $40 for the dual-band 7 Watt Baofeng UV-5R7W, Baofeng UV-5R3 tri-band for $43 on line from RandL Electronics in Ohio or the Btech UV-5X3 in South Dakota for $65.
-Just out is the BF-F8HP-PRO with almost twice the power, 1000 memory channels and GPS from Btech for $70.
-An alternative is the Yaesu FT-65R for $99 at the Ham Radio Outlet store in Anaheim CA if you want to buy one locally from a ham candy store.
-Tom can program them for you and show you how to operate the walkie talkies - See the Notes for new hams using the Baofeng UV-5R3 walkie talkie.
-Do not buy a radio from one of the outside of the US dealers like some on Amazon, as they may not be up to FCC Compliance for signal quality.
+Radio's If you want something a little smaller and lighter there is the Baofeng UV-5R3 tri-band for $43 on line from RandL Electronics in Ohio or the Btech UV-5X3 in South Dakota for $65.
+These both have 128 memory channels and put out up to 5 watts on VHF, UHF and 220.
+If you cant wait and want to buy a HT locally from a ham radio candy store, we suggest the Yaesu FT-65R for $119.95 at the Ham Radio Outlet in Anaheim CA It puts out 5W and has 200 memory channels.
+For all the radios, we suggest getting the programming cable to more easily add or change the memory channels yourself using the free CHIRP application on a PC or MAC.
+Tom can program them for you initially and show you how to operate the walkie talkies - See the Notes for new hams using the Baofeng UV-5R3 walkie talkie.
+Do not buy a radio from one of the outside of the US dealers like some on Amazon, as they may not be up to FCC Compliance for signal quality and interfere with other services.
 Licensed Hams and their FCC assigned call letters in the Foothill Flyers:

 |